St. Mary’s offers two weekend worship services.

 Following the 9:00 a.m. service, please join us for coffee and snacks in the Gathering Space in the Parish House.

-*** Due to some water damage in the Historic Church, both weekend services will be held in St. George's Chapel (located in the Parish House) until furthur notice.
+Both services will be held in St. George's Chapel in the Parish House.

 It is our pleasure to welcome children and their parents at all services.
 We believe children learn to worship by worshiping.
 We know that they will have their own sounds and movements to offer.
 We are grateful to have children at church.